Finance & Investing

 (2) Save.
 Do it automatically so you don’t have to think about it.
 Set up a retirement account (you will likely have an option through work, but you can also just set up an account with any of the major brokerages and have money transferred there every month).
 Figure out whether a Roth or a traditional IRA is better for you (there are lots of tutorials on the internet which will show you).
 Try to maximize your contribution to your retirement account.
 Then save more.
 In addition to a monthly allotment into my retirement account, I automatically deduct a small percentage of each paycheck which deposits into my investment account.
 They money never appears in my checking account, so I have no urge to spend it.
 Pay yourself first.

 (3) Ignore wall street.
-The last 10 years have only destroyed wealth for the vast majority of individuals holding equity and bond investments.
-That doesn’t mean that things won’t turn around, but there are a lot of very smart people who also believe that things will get far, far worse.
-I can’t prognosticate any better than anyone else.
 If you DO decide to invest, opt out of the wall street machine.
 Brokerage firms make money by investing your savings and taking a commission.
 But it’s unnecessary.
 Unless you've got a trust fund with a lot of zeroes, you probably don't need a money manager.
 Stick with cheap, reliable, transparent index funds.
 If you believe the market is worth investing in, you’ll NEVER beat it over the long term (even the pros can’t).
 Check out coffeehouseinvestor.com for more on this idea.
 They make a convincing argument for investing simply and getting on with your life.
 Vanguard is the leader in low cost index investing.

 (4) If you do invest, DON’T invest in equities/funds/investment vehicles you don’t understand.
 The latest fads are commodities trading, highly sector-specific exchange-traded funds, inverse funds, managed futures, ETNs.
 We’re not saying there isn’t a role for some of these vehicles as a small portion in a well-balanced portfolio, but realize that most are expensive to hold and flush with risk.

-(1) Build a good credit history – it helps when you go to buy a house, need a loan to start your practice, or want the most favorable terms when leasing a car.
+(1) Build a good credit history – it helps when you go to buy a house, need a loan to start your practice, refinancing your student loans, or want the most favorable terms when leasing a car.
 You can obtain a free copy of your credit reports once a year at Annualcreditreport.com

 You should only need 1 or 2 credit cards.
 If you pay off your balance in full every month, the interest rate shouldn’t matter.
 Nix any card with an annual fee (just not worth it for most people).
 There are lots of cash-back and rewards cards that don’t charge an annual fee.
 Ask yourself, if your card working for you?
 Our advice, spend some time and find a card whose rewards/perks/benefits fit your spending habits and whose rewards you’ll actually use.